-When children struggle, there really isn’t one “right” way to help them that will work every time.
+When children struggle, there isn’t one “right” way to help them that will work every time.
 Our job is to be patient, keep things safe, and do our best to give the right amount of help.
-Sometimes we end up giving too much help, sometimes we end up giving too little, but in the end the most important thing to remember is that we can trust in development.
+Sometimes we end up giving too much help, and sometimes we end up giving too little.
+In the end, the most important thing to remember is that we can trust in development.
 If we are modeling respect and giving kids safe places to experiment with emotions and sharing, the natural human drive for empathy will win out.

-Let’s say we had two children of the same age (2 years old), Maria and Preema, and Maria was interested in gently touching Preema’s head.
-If I could slow down time and choose the most intentional reaction, this is what I might say…
+Maria and Preema are both two years old.
+Maria is interested in gently touching Preema’s head.
+If I could slow down time and choose the most intentional reaction, this is what I might do and say.